Underwatered Heartleaf Philodendron — Signs and Recovery

 Infrequent watering

-The most straightforward cause — not watering often enough.
-In the active growing season (spring and summer), or in bright light, the heartleaf philodendron uses water faster than many owners expect.
-The soil can go from moist to bone-dry in 5–7 days.
+The most straightforward cause — simply not watering often enough for current conditions.
+In the active growing season, spring and summer, or in bright light, the heartleaf philodendron uses water considerably faster than many owners expect given its drought-tolerant reputation.
+The soil in a modest-sized pot can go from evenly moist to bone-dry in as little as five to seven days under warm, bright conditions.

 Hydrophobic soil

-Old, very dry potting mix can become water-repellent — water poured in flows around the root ball and out the drainage hole without actually penetrating the dry soil mass.
-The plant is underwatered despite apparently adequate watering.
-Bottom watering solves this.
+Old, very dry potting mix, particularly one with a high peat content, can become genuinely water-repellent once it's dried out completely.
+Water poured on top flows around the shrunken root ball and straight out the drainage hole without actually penetrating the dry soil mass.
+The plant ends up underwatered despite what looks like a normal watering, since almost none of that water was actually absorbed.
+Bottom watering solves this reliably where top watering doesn't.

 Root-bound plant

-A very root-bound heartleaf philodendron has so many roots relative to soil that it depletes available water extremely quickly.
-An owner who waters on the same schedule may find the plant wilting within days because the roots outpace the soil's water-holding capacity.
+A heavily root-bound heartleaf philodendron has so many roots relative to the remaining soil volume that it depletes available water extremely quickly compared to a plant with more soil to draw from.
+An owner watering on the same schedule that worked a year earlier may find the plant wilting within just a few days, because the root mass has grown to outpace what that same volume of soil can now hold.

 High heat or very bright light

-In direct sun or very high temperatures, transpiration rates increase dramatically.
-A plant that was fine on weekly watering in spring may need water every 4–5 days in the height of summer.
+In direct sun or during a stretch of very high temperatures, transpiration rates increase dramatically as the plant loses water through its leaves faster than usual.
+A plant that was perfectly fine on a weekly watering schedule in spring may genuinely need water every four to five days at the height of summer, and continuing the old schedule unchanged produces underwatering symptoms even though nothing about the care routine itself changed.

 How to Fix It